tanjo3/tww_apworld/docs/en_The Wind Waker.md

 ## What does randomization do to this game?

 Items get shuffled between the different locations in the game, so each playthrough is unique.
-Randomized locations include chests, items received from NPCs, and treasure salvaged from the ocean floor.
+Randomized locations might include chests, items received from NPCs, and treasure salvaged from the ocean floor.
 The randomizer also includes quality-of-life features such as a fully-opened world, removing many cutscenes, increased sailing speed, and more.

 ## Which locations get shuffled?

-All randomizable locations will have their items shuffled each seed.
-However, the randomizer is designed so that only certain groups of locations can contain progression items.
-The remaining locations will only include items unnecessary to beat the game, such as rupees or Heart Pieces.
+Only locations put into logic by the world's settings will be randomized.
+The remaining locations in the game will have a yellow Rupee.

 ## What is the goal of The Wind Waker?